Understanding Bond Returns

 Yield

-This is what you get from the cash flows that the bond is putting out.
-Since you know what the cash flows will be (with some notable exceptions like TIPS), and you know what you paid, you know what this piece of the return will be.
+Yield is what you get from the cash flows that the bond is putting out.
+Since you know what the cash flows will be (with some notable exceptions like TIPS), and you know what you paid, you know what this part of the return will be.

 Term